 Addiction, dependency, and tolerance are often misunderstood because people use the terms interchangeably.
 Beyond this, there are varying types of addiction, both psychological addiction and physical addiction.

-Addiction to a substance is cyclical, so it works in a circular motion, with one part feeding off another part.
+Addiction to a substance is cyclical, with one part feeding off another part.

 When you start using a new substance, the first thing that occurs after a short time is your body starts becoming more tolerant of the substance.
 You become accustomed to the effects of the substance and you don’t feel the same high you did when you first started taking it.
 This is when many people increase their level of the drug.
 This leads to them feeling the drug’s effects more powerfully.
 In time, though, this levels off again.